533 Comments

 Ben Gruder's avatar

 In all fairness, it is not just Miller.
-Every single cabinet members gushes ass-kissing praise in Trump's cabinet meetings.
+Every single cabinet member gushes ass-kissing praise in Trump's cabinet meetings.
 It's truly disgusting.
 But I suspect they all do practice in front of a mirror.

 Jeri in Tx's avatar